hossein1387/MLExperiments/BinNet/README.md

 ## Simple Implementation of [BinaryConnect](https://arxiv.org/abs/1511.00363)

 My Implementation of BinaryConnect.
-Read the paper [here](https://arxiv.org/abs/1511.00363)
+Read the paper [here](https://arxiv.org/abs/1511.00363).
+Here is the original implementation of [BinaryConnect](https://github.com/MatthieuCourbariaux/BinaryConnect).

 Here is how the layers are computed